Motoring Offences Fees - dealt with only in the magistrate's court

 Not included in the Fee -

-We will always strive to instruct one of our excellent in-house lawyers to represent you at your court hearings, to keep costs low whilst ensuring that you receive a strong legal defence.
+Where you agree to one fixed fee for us and the advocate, then we will always strive to instruct one of our excellent in-house lawyers to represent you at your court hearings to keep costs low.
+We ensure that you receive a strong legal defence.
 However, where this is not possible, we will pay for an external barrister or advocate to represent you.
 On average, an external barrister or advocate will charge approximately 20% of the total fee to cover the court hearing aspect of the case.
 Thus, if you have paid us a fixed fee of £2,000 inclusive of VAT, it will cost us approximately £400 to instruct a barrister for you.
 In this case, there will be no further cost to you for a barrister or advocate outside of our firm to represent you.

-However, instructing more specialist barristers or advocates outside of our firm, and instructing specific barristers of your choice, will normally attract higher costs plus VAT at the prevailing rate, which presently is 20%.
+However, instructing more specialist barristers or advocates outside of our firm and instructing specific barristers of your choice will normally attract higher costs plus VAT at the prevailing rate, which presently is 20%.
 As such, in these cases, 20% of the fixed fee paid to us will likely not be sufficient to cover the cost of the barrister or advocate representing you at court.
-If we determine that you require a more specialist advocate, or if you wish to instruct a specific
+If we determine that you require a more specialist advocate, or if you wish to instruct a specific barrister or advocate we can advise on additional fees.

 Additional hearings